longlostjames/ncas-radar-data-standard/docs/source/fileformat.rst

 Attributes required by CfRadial-1.4
 -----------------------------------
-As the NCAS RADAR convention uses CfRadial-1.4 as its basis, all global attributes required by the latter must be included.
+As the NCAS-Radar-1.0 convention uses CfRadial-1.4 as its basis, all global attributes required by the latter must be included.
 The following global attributes are required by CfRadial-1.4:

 Conventions
    A space-delineated list of the conventions (and sub-conventions) that are followed by the dataset.
-As NCAS-RADAR-1.0 uses version 1.4 of the CfRadial standard, this should be included explicitly.
+As NCAS-Radar-1.0 uses version 1.4 of the CfRadial standard, this should be included explicitly.
 Sub-conventions such as "radar_parameters" are inherited from CfRadial-1.4.
-NCAS-RADAR-1.0 does not have a separate set of sub-conventions.
+NCAS-Radar-1.0 does not have a separate set of sub-conventions.

-  :Example: ``NCAS-RADAR-1.0 CfRadial-1.4 instrument_parameters radar_parameters radar_calibration``
+  :Example: ``NCAS-Radar-1.0 CfRadial-1.4 instrument_parameters radar_parameters radar_calibration``

 title
   This is a short description of the file contents.